The College Library and Reading Collection

 - Drinking water may be taken into the Library provided it is in sealable bottles, and hot drinks may be taken in provided they are in KeepCups (available from the College Hub or from Bodleian Shops and some Bodleian Libraries, the MCR also have a limited supply for students to borrow).

-- No conversations (in person, phone, Skype or otherwise) in the rooms or hallway.
+- No conversations (in person, phone, online or otherwise) or group meetings in the rooms or hallway.
 If you need to have a discussion or conversation, please leave the Library.

 - No music or other audio material should be played in the Library.
 If you are using headphones, please check that absolutely no sound is audible to other people in the room.